naveen-m0804/Recipe-API-development/README.md

 | `ingredients` | Text (JSON String)     | List of ingredients (stored as text)            |
 | `instructions`| Text (JSON String)     | Steps for instructions (stored as text)         |

 Notice that some columns like `nutrients`, `ingredients`, and `instructions` are listed as "Text (JSON String)".
 This is because the original data might contain lists or nested structures.
 For simplicity in this beginner project, we store these complex parts as single pieces of text that are formatted according to the **JSON** standard.
-When the backend retrieves this text from the database, it will need to convert it back into a usable Python list or dictionary ([Data Serialization/Deserialization](06_data_serialization_deserialization_.md)).
+When the backend retrieves this text from the database, it will need to convert it back into a usable Python list or dictionary Data Serialization/Deserialization.

 ## How the Backend Talks to the Database